When executing an experiment in Pathmind, you will notice four lines moving in parallel.

 These lines represent how well a policy learned to achieve the goals defined in your reward function.

-Pathmind launches four parallel reinforcement learning "trials" corresponding to the four lines shown above.
+When training starts, Pathmind will launch four parallel reinforcement learning "trials" corresponding to the four lines shown above.
 A "trial" essentially represents the process of teaching a reinforcement learning policy the best sequence of actions that lead to your desired outcome (i.e. what you defined in your reward function).

 Why are there four trials?